 Well, if you happen to be in the same boat as me, I hope this is the place you are looking for!</dd>

 - A: This is mostly personal preference. 🙂 But just for you to easier remember it, it can also stand for Remote Mini Assistant.</dl>

 - Q: Where are all my connections and preferences stored?

-- A: Everything is placed in a hidden directory
+A: Everything is placed in two hidden directories,

 - Q: Can I start a connection using a shell command?

 - Q: How are my passwords stored?
 Are they secure?